Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

    application will use this ID to identify and control the call after it has been initiated.

-The `getCallById` API can be used to retrieve the current state of the call.
+The [getById][6] API can be used to retrieve the current state of the call.

-The SDK will emit a `call:start` event locally when the operation completes.
-When the remote participant receives the call, a `call:receive` event will be emitted remotely for them.
+The SDK will emit a [call:start][7] event locally when the operation completes.
+When the remote participant receives the call, a [call:receive][8] event will be emitted remotely for them.

-The SDK requires access to the machine's media devices (eg. microphone) in order to make a call.
+The SDK requires access to the machine's media devices (e.g. microphone) in order to make a call.
 If it does not already have permissions to use the devices, the user may be prompted by the browser to give permissions.